-No matter, fintech innovation is helping cashless society and unleash a wave of innovation.
-Last year there were just six privately owned fintechs headquartered in the country, 4 were payments apps, generally linked to mobile network providers. and 2 microfinance initiatives.
+No matter, fintech innovation is helping not what they have in common, but their the country accelerate guickly towards a cashless society and unleash a wave of innovation.
+Last year there were just six privately owned fintechs headquartered in the country, 4 were payments apps, generally linked to mobile network providers, and 2 microfinance initiatives.